What are B2B sales? A guide to mastering this model

 Individual consumers.

-Long and complex, with multiple stages.
+Long and complex, involving multiple stages.

 Short, often impulsive.

-Purchasing committee or multiple decision-makers.
+Buying committee or multiple decision-makers.

-Rational: ROI, efficiency, need.
+Rational: ROI, efficiency, business need.

 Emotional: desire, status, convenience.

-Sales volume
+Sales Volume

-Large, with high-value orders.
+Large, high-ticket orders.

 Small, lower-value transactions.

-Long-term, based on trust.
+Long-term, built on trust.

 Transactional and short-term.

-Marketing and communication
+Marketing and Communication

 Focused on content and education.

-Mass-market, focused on brand and emotion.
+Mass market, focused on brand and emotion.

 The Unique Characteristics of the B2B Sales Cycle

-In addition, the average ticket in B2B is much higher.
-We are not talking about buying something for 50 euros.
+Additionally, the average ticket size in B2B is significantly higher.
+We are not talking about a €50 purchase.
 We are talking about contracts that can easily reach thousands, hundreds of thousands, or even millions.
-This level of investment increases the risk and forces every detail to be scrutinized before signing anything.
+This level of investment skyrockets the risk and forces every detail to be scrutinized before signing.

 Navigating Multiple Decision-Makers

-The Pillars of B2B Sales in the Digital Environment
+The Pillars of Digital B2B Sales

 Here are some key strategies: